TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 These tools are available from tier 1 and onwards.

-* *Pickaxe*
+* *Pickaxe*: Adding expanders now increases the tool's area to 1x1x3, then to 1x3x3
 * *Mattock*:
     * Makes paths instead of hoeing, effective on all blocks the shovel could break
     * Replaces the shovel
+    * Adding expanders grants the tool vein mining, first at a range of 1 then a range of 2
+* *Hand Axe*:
-* *Hand Axe*: Rebalanced to be closer to the vanilla axe, making it a viable weapon
+    * Rebalanced to be closer to the vanilla axe, making it a viable weapon
+    * Adding expanders first increases it to a cross shape, then a 3x3 rectangle
+* *Kama*:
-* *Kama*: Gained the ability to hoe blocks, making it a fully effective farming tool
+    * Gained the ability to hoe blocks, making it a fully effective farming tool
+    * Adding expanders first increases it to a half sphere cross shape, then a 3x3x2 half sphere
 * *Broadsword*
 * *Dagger*: Fast weapon with low damage, but can attack on right click for use in the offhand.